 FIN 461 - Seminar in Finance (4)

 This capstone course integrates theoretical and practical aspects of investments and corporate finance with emphasis on strategic decision making.
 It is a writing-intensive, critical thinking-oriented course that uses cases.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FIN 431, FIN 432, MATH 248.